Part of being a Hero

 - In the Planescape campaign, there's a small group (well, rather large for any group not big enough to be a full-fledged Faction) called the Ring-Givers who believe that everything that you give to others will eventually come back to you, and that you only get as good as you give.
-Members of this group provide charity to others, and live by accepting it from others (no easy feat in this setting).
+Members of this group provide charity to others, and live by accepting it from others.
+(No easy feat in this setting, where most folks believe that Every Man Has His Price.).
 Most members are, indeed, Good Samaritans, but unfortunately, there are plenty of Bad Samaritans in the group too.

 - In the beginning of Red Dead Redemption, Marston is shot and left for dead in front of a bandit hideout.
 Bonnie risks her life to rescue him, and then takes him back to her ranch to treat his wounds.
 Even though she isn't seeking any sort of payment, a grateful Marston spends much of the game repaying her kindness by helping her keep her ranch safe.